Eel life history: Decline of the glass eels

 The demand for adult eels has continued to grow, As of 2003.
 Germany imported more than $50 million worth of eels in 2002.
 In Europe, 25 million kg are consumed each year, but in Japan alone, more than 100 million kg were consumed in 1996.
 As the European eels become less available, worldwide interest in American eels has increased dramatically.

-New high-tech eel aquaculture plants are appearing in Asia, with detrimental effects on the native Japanese eel, A. japonica.
+New high-tech eel aquaculture plants are appearing in Asia, with possible effects on the native Japanese eel, A. japonica.
 Traditional eel aquaculture operations rely on wild-caught elvers, but experimental hormone treatments in Japan have led to artificially spawned eels.
 Eggs from these treated eels have a diameter of about 1 mm, and each female can produce up to 10 million eggs.
 However, these treated eels may not solve the eel crisis.
 Scientists are struggling to get eels to sexual maturity without environmental cues.
 Additionally, leptocephali (larva) require a diet of marine snow which is difficult to recreate in aquaculture.

 Threats to eels

 Strong concerns exist that the European eel population might be devastated by a new threat: Anguillicola crassus, a foreign parasitic nematode.
 This parasite from East Asia (the original host is A. japonica) appeared in European eel populations in the early 1980s.
 Since 1995, it also appeared in the United States (Texas and South Carolina), most likely due to uncontrolled aquaculture eel shipments.
 In Europe, eel populations are already from 30% to 100% infected with the nematode.
 Recently, this parasite was shown to inhibit the function of the swimbladder as a hydrostatic organ.
 As open ocean voyagers, eels need the carrying capacity of the swimbladder (which makes up 3–6% of the eel's body weight) to cross the ocean on stored energy alone.

 Because the eels are catadromous (living in fresh water but spawning in the sea), dams and other river obstructions can block their ability to reach inland feeding grounds.
 Since the 1970s, an increasing number of eel ladders have been constructed in North America and Europe to help the fish bypass obstructions.

-In New Jersey, an ongoing project monitors the glass eel migration with an online in situ microscope.
-As soon as more funding becomes available, it will be possible to log into the system via a Longterm Ecological Observatory (LEO) site.
+As of the early 2000s, in New Jersey, the Long-term Ecosystem Observatory was monitoring glass eel migration with a planned online in situ microscope.